ECD Calculator (Drilling) Skip to main content

 ECD is most critical when the mud weight window between pore pressure and fracture gradient is narrow.
 This is common in deepwater drilling, depleted reservoirs, and highly pressured formations.
 Even a small ECD increase from circulating can fracture the formation and cause lost circulation.

 Disclaimer: ECD estimates are based on simplified hydraulics.
-Actual downhole pressures vary with mud rheology, temperature, cuttings loading, and wellbore geometry.
-Use PWD tool data for critical decisions.
-Not a substitute for a full hydraulics simulation by a qualified drilling engineer.
+Actual downhole pressures vary with mud rheology, temperature, cuttings loading, wellbore geometry, surge/swab, MPD backpressure, and hole condition.
+Use PWD data and a current hydraulics model for critical decisions.
+Not a substitute for a full hydraulics simulation or well-control review by a qualified drilling engineer.

 Learn More